roblox-aurora/ModRemote/Version-3.x/README.md

 local nameOfFunction = modRemote:CreateFunction("NameOfFunction");
 ```
+You can also [Bind existing functions manually](#working-with-existing-remoteeventsremotefunctions), and [Bind functions in server scripts](#registering-eventsfunctions-parented-to-server-scriptsmodules)

 Both the client and server use the :Callback(function) method to handle the function, remember that the callback must return a value.